 Reshaped Interests in a Family Business

 It is fairly common for spouses to start a business together.
 However, when a marriage begins to fail, it is important to define roles for each spouse for the business.
 Assigning tasks for a joint business will ensure that the company’s interests are not affected by the divorce.

 Alternatively, a divorcing couple could decide to dissolve a business.
 Under these circumstances, a postnuptial agreement can help divide the assets and debts of the business between the spouses.

 Postnuptial agreements also offer the benefit of being used to protect the inheritance of a child.
 Many couples may enter a marriage with a child from a previous relationship or marriage.
 However, that spouse may be worried that a sizable portion of their estate could be lost during a divorce.
 A postnuptial agreement allows a spouse to set aside property for the benefit of a child.

 There are many other uses for postnuptial agreements that are not discussed above.
 If you believe that you need a postnuptial agreement to protect your assets and other interests, you should work with our firm to fill your legal needs.

 Contact Our Experienced Fort Worth Postnuptial Agreement Attorney Today

 If you require legal assistance to negotiate a postnuptial agreement with your former spouse, you should contact an experienced Fort Worth postnuptial agreement attorney immediately.
 The Queenan Law Firm, P.C., understands the stress of a divorce, and we are here to help you preserve your interests.
-To schedule a free legal consultation to discuss your case, contact the Queenan Law Firm, P.C., at (817) 476-1797.
+To schedule a legal consultation to discuss your case, contact the Queenan Law Firm, P.C., at (817) 476-1797.
 You may also contact the firm online.